Why Sync 2 Google Drive Accounts?

 There are also other reasons people own different accounts.
 In order to manage multiple Google Drive easily, sync 2 Google Drive accounts is one solution and transfer files from one Google Drive to another is another situation.
-In this article, we will guide you on how to sync several Google Drive account.
+In this article, we will guide you on how to sync several Google Drive accounts.

-Free Tool to Sync Multiple Google Drive Accounts
+Sync Multiple Google Drive Accounts with Free Tool

 The tool is a web-based cloud to cloud sync manager, MultCloud, which can not only help manage multiple cloud drives in one place within one account; but also has the ability to sync files across cloud drives without downloading and uploading.

 At present, MultCloud supports more than 30 cloud drives including Google Drive, G Suite, Dropbox, OneDrive, Flickr, Google Photos, MEGA, etc so it can help manage multiple cloud drives and transfer files from one cloud to other seamlessly without downloading and uploading.
 Following parts will guides you step by step on how to sync multiple Google Drive accounts.

 Sync Two Google Drive Accounts with Detailed Steps

 Step 1.
 Create One Account

 Before starting the operation, you need to create one MultCloud account.

 Note: If you want to test it before registering one account, you could click "Experience without signing up" option to get one temp account.

 Step 2.
 Add Google Drive Accounts

 After logging in MultCloud, click on "Add Clouds" button, select Google Drive below to add.
 Follow the process to complete clouds adding.

 - For the same cloud drive providers, there is no limit on the number of cloud drives to add.